frankhale/electron-with-nextjs/README.md

-# NOTE: THIS IS A WORK IN PROGRESS
+# NOTE: THIS IS A WORK IN PROGRESS, THINGS CHANGING RAPIDLY

 # electron-with-nextjs